Here's an overview of what child support is, who can get it, and how it works.

 There are several ways to set up child support in New Zealand.

-• Voluntary agreements, where you decide the amount and register with us, and we manage the payments.
+- Voluntary agreements, where you decide the amount and register it with us, and we collect the payments and pass them on.

-• Formula assessments, where you apply, and we decide the amount and manage the payments.
-If the child lives with with both parents some of the time, we may not know who pays who until after you have applied.
+- Formula assessments, where you apply, and we work out the amount and who pays it, collect the payments and pass them on.
+If the child lives with each parent some of the time, we may not know who pays who until after you have applied.

-• Court orders, where your amount is set by the Family Court.
-The court sends us the order and we manage your payments.
+- Court orders, where your amount is set by the Family Court.
+The court sends us the order and we collect the payments and pass them on.

 Who can get child support